Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Existence of equilibria in the general framework

 We then remove the $\beta$-player $\auxsrv{\ell_{t}}{\beta}$ from the system and instead we add $\auxsrv{\ell_{t+1}}{\beta}$.
 Using a similar argument as above, we obtain a new equilibrium at the end of this step.

-\begin{theorem} For undirected networks with two objects, an equilibrium can be found in polynomial time. \end{theorem} \begin{proof} An initial placement $P$, where we have the set of fictional players $\auxsrv{0}{\alpha}$ and $\auxsrv{0}{\beta}$ in the system, is obviously an equilibrium.
+\begin{theorem} For undirected networks with two objects, an equilibrium can be found in polynomial time. \end{theorem}

+\begin{proof} An initial placement $P$, where we have the set of fictional players $\auxsrv{0}{\alpha}$ and $\auxsrv{0}{\beta}$ in the system, is obviously an equilibrium.
 It is immediate from our argument above that at termination the algorithm returns a valid equilibrium.

 The size of the set $\DstList$ is at most ${n \choose 2}$ which is at most $n^2$.
-In each step $t$ at most $n$ nodes may want to deviate from their strategy, since we showed above that if a node deviates once in a step, it will not deviate again during the same step .
+In each step $t$ at most $n$ nodes may want to deviate from their strategy, since we showed above that if a node deviates once in a step, it will not deviate again during the same step.
 Thus, the total number of deviations in the algorithm is at most $n^3$. \end{proof}